makaubenson/Data-Structures-Operators/readme.md

 - Looping Over Sets
 - `for (const order of ordersSet) console.log(order);`
 - The MAIN use case for sets is to remove duplicates values of arrays.
+- `note`: Sets are not intended to replace arrays